 - Unauthorized access, entry, or use of a computer, computer system, network, software, password, account, or data.

 - Unauthorized alteration or degradation of computer equipment, software, network, data, or system performance.

 - Unauthorized copying, downloading, or distribution of computer software or data.

 - Unauthorized use of NYIT computer resources for commercial purposes or personal financial or other gain.
 This includes, but is not limited to, advertising a product or service on any Internet site, fundraising, or advertising on behalf of unsanctioned non-NYIT organizations, publicizing of unsanctioned non-NYIT activities, the reselling of NYIT resources, and the unauthorized use of NYIT's name or logos.
-Use of NYIT's network for any of these purposes, even if the user is using his or her own personal computer, constitutes an offense.
+Use of NYIT's network for any of these purposes, even if using his or her own personal computer, constitutes an offense.

 e.
 Disruptive Behavior